cesareuseche/cooking-nana-backend/README.md

 $ git push heroku master
 ```
 :warning: For a more detailed explanation on working with .env variables or the MySQL database [read the full guide](https://github.com/4GeeksAcademy/flask-rest-hello/blob/master/docs/DEPLOY_YOUR_APP.md).

+## Implementing changes in database

+`pipenv run migrate` to implement change on Database tables at models.py to folder Migration
+`pipenv run upgrade` to update database with changes.

+## To solve FATAL ERROR on pre-production

+1. Just eliminate folder migration.
+2.1 For docker users only have to use `docker-compose up --build`
+2.2 Go to project in docker and run terminal `pipenv run init` `pipenv run migrate` `pipenv run upgrade`, then open mysql terminal on docker and run: `drop database example;` and `create database example;`

+## To solve FATAL ERROR on final production

+1. Try to save database, DO NOT delete migration folder
+2. Read /docs